fernandosouza-playground/weather/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### `yarn test:coverage`

+Launches the test runner and shows a coverage table afterwards.

+### `yarn proxy`

+Runs the node proxy server used to skip the CORS constraints to the data.

 ### `yarn build`